The Connection of EU Taxonomy, SFDR, CSRD and CSDDD

 Those environmentally sustainable economic activities, that contribute substantially to an environmental objective can be either enabling or transitional activities.

-Enabling activities allow other activities to substantially contribute to an environmental objective by directly enabling them – as its name suggests.
-Enabling activities can be for example to install energy efficient equipment in buildings.
+Enabling activities allow other activities to substantially contribute to an environmental objective by directly enabling them – as the name suggests.
+For example, Enabling activities can be to install energy efficient equipment in buildings.

 The EU Taxonomy Compass also defines these activities.